What is periodontal disease?

 Advanced periodontitis is the final stage of periodontal disease, which may cause teeth to become loose or fall out.

 To take care of periodontal disease, our dental team at Something To Smile About offers many treatment options depending on the seriousness of your gum disease.
 We may recommend regular deep cleanings, scaling and root planing, injected antibiotics, gum surgery, gum tissue grafting, as well as tooth extraction.
-If you have symptoms of periodontal infection, contact our office in Merrimack, NH to schedule an examination and consultation with Dr. Kevin Boulard, our general and cosmetic dentist.
+If you have symptoms of periodontal infection, contact our office in Merrimack, NH to schedule an examination and consultation with Dr. Kevin Boulard, our general dentist.

 WHO IS AT RISK FOR PERIODONTAL DISEASE?

 The earliest stage of gum disease, gingivitis, is difficult to detect by yourself, which is why it's very important to schedule annual dental exams at Something To Smile About.
 This gives Dr. Boulard an opportunity to check your gum pockets so he can identify and address the problem before it affects your mouth and overall wellness.
 As periodontal disease escalates, symptoms will include red or swollen gums, bleeding after brushing and flossing, separated or receded gums, and persistent bad breath.
 In the subsequent phases of gum disease, you could also feel discomfort while chewing and sensitivity to cold and hot temperatures.
 It's necessary to schedule an appointment if you're experiencing any of these signs so the disease can be addressed before it spreads or you lose teeth.

 DR. BOULARD'S APPROACH TO PERIODONTAL DISEASE